Concealed Carry | Right-to-Carry

 5. Alabama, Alaska, Arkansas, Arizona, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Vermont, Washington, West Virginia, Wisconsin and Wyoming.
 Connecticut has a fairly-administered discretionary-issue permit system and Vermont does not require a permit.

-6. Alaska, Arizona, Kansas, Vermont and Wyoming do not require a permit.
+6. Alaska, Arizona, Arkansas, Idaho, Kansas, Kentucky (effective July 1, 2019), Maine, Mississippi, Missouri, New Hampshire, North Dakota, Oklahoma (effective November 1, 2019), South Dakota (effective July 1, 2019), Vermont, West Virginia and Wyoming do not require a permit.
 These states, except for Vermont, also have a permit system for permit reciprocity.
 “Permit reciprocity” is the term given to situations in which one state recognizes, for purpose of lawful concealed carry, the validity of permits issued in other states.
 State laws vary with respect to the conditions required for granting reciprocity.

 11. E.g., the federal “assault weapon” and “large” magazine ban expired in 2004.
 The 1993 Brady Act’s waiting period requirement expired in 1998, in favor of the National Instant Criminal Background Check System (NICS).
 With the advent of NICS, several states eliminated waiting periods and purchase permit requirements.
 Many states have adopted “preemption” laws, which prohibit local jurisdictions from imposing gun control laws more restrictive than state law.